Exponential functions

 Exponential function good for all complex z.

 Complex exp(z) has an essential singularity at infinity.
-If given an infinite argument, phase information is given in the returned possibly infinite value consistent the Python stdlib cmath.exp function.
+If given an infinite argument, phase information is given in the returned, possibly infinite, value consistent the Python stdlib cmath.exp function.

 Parameters: